timsee/ArduCor/samples/yun/README.md

 # Arduino Yun Sample Sketches

 Sample Sketches for the Arduino Yun.
-These samples provide a messagign protocol to control LEDs over HTTP or UDP.
+These samples provide a messaging protocol to control LEDs over HTTP or UDP.

 ## <a name="toc"></a>Table of Contents